ChiZhang18/Chi-Zhang-exercise/Final Project.md

 ![](final_project_files/figure-markdown_github/trend-1.png)
-> Figure8: trend in the total streams
+>Figure 8: Trend in the Total Streams

 From this graph it is demonstrated that the stream of five types of songs does not change too much in a year.
 Cluster 4 music has more streams overall, due to the fact that there are more songs in this categories.
 There is a peak in the end of April in 2019 for cluster 4, and then the streams goes back to normal.
 From this graph I can also see that at the end of the year cluster 4 music is not as popular as in the middle of the year, but type 5 music becomes more and more popular, especially in June and the end of the year.
 The popularity of cluster 1, cluster 2 and cluster 3 music doesn't vary too much throughout the whole year.